 4. Don’t Be Afraid to Move

-I actually prefer it when you move around and it doesn’t have to be big movements either.
+I actually prefer it when you move around!
+Think small adjustments, not big movements.
 Simply moving your head around can add some variety to your senior shots.
 Again, I’ll guide you but if you feel nervous and find yourself stiffening your head or jaw, just take a deep breath and try again.
 Move your shoulders, take a few steps, change your face or look away from the camera.

 Pro Tip: Seriously, keep moving…but slowly.
 Look at your surroundings, look up down, at the camera, past the camera, and off in the distance.